BA in Environmental Studies

 • PLO 6.
 Students will be able to identify science-based information or research that can contribute to communicating environmental issues to the public and contribute to solutions to environmental issues.

 • PLO 7.
-Students will able to develop and propose informed solutions to environmental issues while taking into account economic considerations and political compromises.
+Students will be able to develop and propose informed solutions to environmental issues while taking into account economic considerations and political compromises.